 If you don't have candied pecans, use regular pecans, candied walnuts, or even almonds.
 For a different flavor, try using toasted sunflower seeds or pumpkin seeds.

 To make the salad more filling, add a protein source such as grilled chicken.
-You can also incorporate quinoa, farro, or a grain of your choice to increase the nutritional benefits of the salad.
+You can also incorporate quinoa, farro, or a grain of your choice.

 📖 Recipe